 Is it a gimmick, or a formal element that adds to the story?
-I wondered this when I picked up The Canvas (Leinwand, 2010; tr. from the German by Brian Zumhagen, 2012), a book that is designed to let the reader choose between two equally situated beginnings.
+I wondered this when I picked up The Canvas, a book that is designed to let the reader choose between two equally situated beginnings.
 We can start reading on the side called Amnon Zichroni or we can flip the book over and begin the story with Jan Wechsler.
 Each side contains the copyright information and even the ISBN.
 The two halves meet in the middle where each have identical glossaries.

 It’s hard, when talking about a book like this, not to begin with the unique structure, and we threaten to focus on that rather than on the story itself.
 However, it works here, because the book’s physical structure is actually a factor in interpreting the themes.
 Why is the book set up this way?
 So that neither narrative is more important than the other.The Canvasis a book about identity, about memory, about the narrative one makes of one’s own life, about the competing narratives others may make for you.
 Consequently, the book’s physical structure, which gives no preference to either narrative, makes the reader choose his or her own pathway through the novel and, thus, to doubt the legitimacy of that path.
 Personally, I think the book could have done some of this without the unique format, and the format itself has some pitfalls, but there’s something to be said about an author who doesn’t want to control our experience with the book.

 The story?
 Oh, yes, the story.
 Well, which narrative should this review begin with?
 I myself started the book on the Amnon Zichroni side, so let’s start there.